-Analysis | The MLB joins over 60 other companies in rebuking Republicans this year
+Analysis | MLB joins over 60 other companies in rebuking Republicans this year

 This is the second wave of similar corporate activism this year.

 The first followed the violent culmination of Trump’s dishonesty about his loss.
 In the wake of the Jan.
-6 attack on the U.S. Capitol and, specifically, the decision of most congressional Republicans to support efforts to reject the finalization of the presidential results — the outcome the rioters were seeking — a number of corporations announced that they were halting political contributions to those legislators.
+6 attack on the U.S. Capitol and, specifically, the decision by most congressional Republicans to support efforts to reject the finalization of the presidential results — the outcome the rioters were seeking — a number of corporations announced that they were halting political contributions to those legislators.
 Most framed the shift as being focused on a “review” of their giving and February of an off-year isn’t a major period for political giving anyway, but it was a direct response predicated on concern about an anti-democratic action.

 Why is this happening?
 For somewhat complicated reasons.
 For one thing, corporations have been facing a lot more pressure from well-organized activist groups in recent years.
 During last summer’s protests focused on incidents of police brutality, for example, nearly every major corporation offered some public expression of solidarity with Black Americans.
 That response overlaps with objections to the new voting rules, which many critics argue disproportionately affect poor and non-White residents.

-Part of this, too, is that corporate leaders — many of whom are well-educated White Americans — are more likely to be overtly progressive than in years past.
+Part of this, too, is that corporate leaders — many of whom are well-educated White Americans — are more likely to be overtly liberal than in years past.
 As we noted last month, large corporations shifted their campaign contributions more heavily to Democrats in 2020, even before Trump’s claims about the election results emerged.

-Still, though, it’s somewhat surprising that Major League Baseball joined in.
+Still, though, it’s somewhat surprising that the MLB joined in.
 A Post-University of Maryland poll found that Republicans and Democrats were about equally likely to call themselves fans of the sport (about half of each group, including independents who lean toward one party or the other).
 About a tenth of each partisan group identified baseball as their favorite sport.
 The sport is, in this deeply polarized era, an unusually bipartisan enterprise.

 Activists in Georgia have not called for the sort of boycott that the MLB decision represents.
 Sen. Raphael G. Warnock (D-Ga.) released a statement calling the decision “unfortunate.”
 Stacey Abrams, perhaps the state’s best-known activist on voting rights issues, similarly asked that no one withhold business from the state.
 When North Carolina passed a law targeting transgender people five years ago, the NCAA boycotted the state, leading to a repeal of the law — but also to significant economic costs to the state.

 It’s worth noting that Georgia’s football and basketball teams, the Atlanta Falcons and the Hawks, had already released statements condemning the state’s new elections law.
-The Post-U-Md. poll found that those sports were much more popular with Black Americans than is baseball, with more than two-thirds of Black respondents identifying football or basketball as their favorite sport and only 3 percent citing baseball.
+The Post-UMD poll found that those sports were much more popular with Black Americans than baseball, with more than two-thirds of Black respondents identifying football or basketball as their favorite sport and only 3 percent citing baseball.

 Baseball’s Atlanta Braves disagreed, releasing a statement condemning the league’s decision to move the All-Star Game.
 That statement was issued under the team’s logo, the word “Braves” shown in script over a drawing of a Native American tomahawk.